 You select 1 unit exam and give up 1 philosopher's stone.
 You then gain an extra 6-hour extension for completing that exam.
-Please note that this is in addition to the automatic, additional 24-hour grace period.
+Please note that this extension begins immediately after the 24-hour grace period has ended.

 If you have enough stones, you may use this power multiple times for additional 6-hour extensions on the same unit exam.